Aadil314/task-board-with-react-node-postgres/README.md

 # task-board-with-react-node-postgres
-This app was created Using react node and postgres.
-It's also dockerised.
+This is a dockerised application, created using react node and postgres.

 ## Installation:
 - Need docker installed. (currently tested in linux OS).